 Several copies of the 1855 Leaves of Grass include an eight-page printed insertion with reviews and extracts from items previously printed in periodicals.
 A web page devoted to these reviews and extracts is linked from the variorum header, the menu, and a bindings and insertions note toward the end of the main text of the edition.
 Our transcription of the reviews is based on the insertion in a copy at the University of Virginia (UVa_07).
 In the majority of known surviving copies, the insertion has been sewn or tipped in at the front of the volume.
 In a small handful of others, it has been added at the back.
 We have elected to include the reviews and extracts at the end of the variorum edition so that the user of the edition is not distracted by linking to them at the beginning of the text.
 The reviews and extracts Whitman included in this printed insertion were first published in nineteenth-century periodicals.
 The insertions must have been printed and added to the copies sometime after November 10, 1855, the periodical publication date associated with R. W. Griswold's review.
 Three of the reviews were written anonymously by Whitman.
 For each of these three reviews, a box to the right side of the review provides a link to a transcription of the periodical version on the Walt Whitman Archive, as well as a link to a Juxta comparison view between the periodical version and the 1855 insertion version of the text.
 To simplify the comparison, line breaks in poetic lines that produce hyphenated words (typically maintained in our transcriptions) have been removed from the Juxta versions of the reviews.
 The reviews also include related manuscript segments, where applicable.
 In cases where the reviews quote from lines or the preface to Leaves of Grass, manuscript relations to the original lines or prose segments are not included again in the reviews section.
 For any manuscript relations to those lines or segments, the reader should refer to the main text of the variorum.

 The bibliography of copies, linked from each variant, binding, and insertion in the main text, provides a working list of all known surviving copies of the 1855 Leaves of Grass.
 The list is based on information from a census of the surviving copies conducted by Ed Folsom in 2005.
 In some cases, copy descriptions have been added or updated since the 2005 census as new information has become available.
-Information about bindings and states corresponds to the bindings listed in Bibliography of American Literature, vol. 9., ed.
+Information about bindings corresponds to the binding states listed in Bibliography of American Literature, vol. 9., ed.
 Michael Winship (New Haven: Yale University Press, 1991), 31–32.
-Where they differ, corresponding states in Joel Myerson, Walt Whitman: A Descriptive Bibliography (Pittsburgh: University of Pittsburgh Press, 1993), are listed in parentheses within the extended descriptions.
+Where they differ, corresponding states in Joel Myerson, Walt Whitman: A Descriptive Bibliography (Pittsburgh: University of Pittsburgh Press, 1993), are listed in parentheses within the extended state descriptions.
 For more information about the 2005 census, see Ed Folsom, "The Census of the 1855 Leaves of Grass: A Preliminary Report," Walt Whitman Quarterly Review 24.2 (Fall 2006): 71–84.

 The main text of the 1855 Leaves of Grass variorum has been encoded in TEI/XML using elements from the critical apparatus section of the TEI P5 guidelines.
-Variants have been marked as <rdg> within <app>, and annotations provide additional information about the states as appropriate.
-The reviews and extracts are encoded in a separate TEI/XML file and linked from the main text of the variorum in the header bar at the top of the page and from the annotation in a variant display box toward the end of the main text.
+Variants have been marked as <rdg> within <app>, and annotations provide additional information about the readings as appropriate.
+The reviews and extracts are encoded in a separate TEI/XML file and linked from the main text of the variorum in the header bar at the top of the page and from the annotation in a variant toward the end of the main text.
 Manuscript and notebook relations have been encoded in a separate relations file that uses <lnkGrp> to associate specific locations in the manuscript and notebook files with @xml:ids associated with lines and segments in the text of the 1855 Leaves of Grass and the reviews.
 We elected to use this simpler structure for the manuscript and notebook relations, rather than an apparatus or other more elaborate encoding structure, in part because the variorum relations include some speculative relations for which we concluded the genetically based apparatus structure would not be appropriate.

 The user interface of the variorum consists of HTML, CSS, and JavaScript.
 TEI/XML files with the text and printed variants and insertions of the 1855 edition, the reviews and extracts, the manuscript relations, and the bibliography of copies are transformed to HTML with a series of XSLT and Ruby scripts.
 The image comparison viewer and the 1855 Leaves of Grass page viewer use the Mirador image viewing platform in combination with a IIIF-compatible image server, Cantaloupe.
 Manuscript relations lists and image viewer manifests are generated with Ruby scripts that process information in authority CSV, XML, and TXT files.
 The bibliography of copies interface draws on the DataTables and jQuery JavaScript libraries.
 For more information about the technical infrastructure of the variorum, please see the documentation and files available on our public GitHub repository.